last updated July 19th, 2023

 4. What is sensitive information?

-“Sensitive personal information” includes information that is related to confidential medical information, racial or ethnic origins, political or religious beliefs or sexuality and tied to personal information.
-APEX Biologix , does not collect sensitive personal information.
+“Sensitive personal information” includes information that is related to confidential medical information, racial or ethnic origins, political or religious beliefs, or sexuality.
+APEX Biologix, does not collect sensitive personal information.

 5. What is aggregated non-personal information?